haemishkyd/arduino_ramps/README.md

 ## Connections
 Stack the RAMPS board on top of the Arduino Mega.

 The RAMPS board has the following basic configuration:
 ![RAMPS Layout](https://github.com/haemishkyd/arduino_ramps/blob/master/RAMPS-connections.jpg)
 image credit [NelisW](https://github.com/NelisW)

+The A4988 needs to be placed onto the RAMPS.
+I have chosen to use Extruder Motor 1 for this project.
+The choice does not matter but the relevant pins will be required.
+In the image above the top right hand pin of each drivers slot is GND.The bottom left will be EN.
+Orientate your stepper driver appropriately.